Also known as: Spastic colon, Irritable colon, Mucous colitis or Spastic colitis

 The following tests may be done to rule out other problems:

-Your doctor may recommend a colonoscopy.
+Your provider may recommend a colonoscopy.
 During this test, a flexible tube is inserted through the anus to examine the colon.
 You may need this test if:

 Other disorders that can cause similar symptoms include: